-The Effect of the 2017 U.S. Tax Reform on U.S. Acquisitions of Foreign Firms
+The Inital Effect of U.S. Tax Reform on Foreign Acquisitions

-Keywords: TCJA, acquisitions, tax reform, repatriation taxes, M&A
+Keywords: TCJA, acquisitions, tax reform, repatriation taxes, M&A, international tax

 JEL Classification: H25, H20, G34